-2015 Impairment Testing
+2014 Impairment Testing

-We completed our 2015 annual goodwill impairment tests and determined that the goodwill at our MMI Phoenix, Arizona campus was fully impaired.
-There was no impairment related to our MMI Orlando, Florida campus.
+We completed our 2014 annual goodwill impairment tests and determined there was no impairment.
 We performed quantitative goodwill impairment tests using the fair value method described above.
-The fair value of the MMI Orlando, Florida campus exceeded book value by at least 80%.
-Actual experience may differ from the amounts included in our assessment, which could result in additional impairment of our goodwill in the future.
+The fair values of the reporting units exceeded book values by at least 40%.
+Actual experience will differ from the amounts included in our assessment, which could result in impairment of our goodwill in the future.